 Fancy an outdoor adventure?
 Mendocino Grove offers a luxurious tent for a camping experience you’ll never forget!

-5. San Diego Botanical Garden
+5. San Diego Botanic Garden

 Address: 398 Quail Gardens Dr, Encinitas, CA 92024

-The San Diego Botanical Garden is located in Encinitas, a coastal town in southern California.
+The San Diego Botanic Garden is located in Encinitas, a coastal town in southern California.
 It features 37 acres of bamboo groves, a desert garden, a tropical rainforest, native plants, Mediterranean climate landscapes, and subtropical fruit gardens.